jorgeabrahan/vanilla-app-states/README.md

 > If you want to start learning how to create states directly you can skip to the section [creating a state](#creating-a-state)

-Since you are importing this file, when adding the script to your html file, make sure you specify that it is of type `module`.
+Since you are importing the `State`, when adding the script to your html file, make sure you specify that it is of type `module`.
 For example:

 ```html
 <script type="module" src="./js/app.js"></script>
 ```

-Also, in order to access the body elements from the script you must make sure that the `<script>` tag that your javascript file imports is right after the `<body>` tag.
+Also, in order to access the body elements you must make sure that the `<script>` tag is right after the `<body>` tag.
 For example:

 ```html
 <body>